drfhaust/WRIP-VAPE/README.md

 # WRIP Electronics Project

-This repository contains the design files for the WRIP electronics project, a wrist-mounted battery-powered vape developed by kodar embedded technologies limited.
+This repository contains the design files for the WRIP electronics project, a wrist-mounted battery-powered vape

 ## Overview